eonist/eonist.github.io/_posts/_2017-11-13-ios-table-view.md

 My notes on TableView in iOS <!--more-->

 - Hock up your TableView to a NavigationController via: `Editor -> Embed in -> Navigation Controller`
-- If you dont want a list but a scroller view with items, similar to a prefs view.
+- If you don't want a list but a scroller view with items, similar to a prefs view.
 Then set the content prop to static. 🔑
 - ctrl-drag from UI items in InterfaceBuilder to create connections to the code

 ### Resources: